Tutorial 3 - Plotting¶

 **abundance_kwargs);

-Ra02_m15.abundance: Converting array from ``mass`` to ``mole`` unit by dividing the data by the mass number Ra02_m20.abundance: Converting array from ``mass`` to ``mole`` unit by dividing the data by the mass number Ra02_m25.abundance: Converting array from ``mass`` to ``mole`` unit by dividing the data by the mass number
+SIMPLE.models - INFO - Ra02_m15.abundance: Converting array from ``mass`` to ``mole`` unit by dividing the data by the mass number SIMPLE.models - INFO - Ra02_m20.abundance: Converting array from ``mass`` to ``mole`` unit by dividing the data by the mass number SIMPLE.models - INFO - Ra02_m25.abundance: Converting array from ``mass`` to ``mole`` unit by dividing the data by the mass number

 Updating the Default Style¶

-The default style of the plotting functions can be found through the default_kwargs
+The default style of the plotting functions can be found through the kwargs attribute.

-You can update the default style using the update_default_kwargs
+You can update the default style using the update, remove and clear methods.

 ax_grid = (True,))